-Irish-Catholic Immigrant life, Fleeing a Famine for a Foreign Land that Did Not Want Them
+Irish Immigrant life, Fleeing a Famine for a Foreign Land that Did Not Want Them

 The Colgan family identified on this site (consisting of Patrick, Mary, Matthew, James, a younger Patrick, and others), began arriving separately on American shores emigrating from Ireland during one of its darkest hours – an Gorta Mór (the Great Famine), caused by a blight to their primary food source: the potato.
 They began arriving around 1850, only 6 years following the Philadelphia Nativist Riots, which were violently anti-immigrant, anti-Irish, and anti-Roman Catholic – to the poi